soltanianzadeh/STNeuroNet/README.md

 ### Licensing and Copyright

-NiftyNet is released under [the Apache License, Version 2.0](https://github.com/NifTK/NiftyNet/blob/dev/LICENSE).
+STNeuroNet is released under [the GNU License, Version 2.0](https://github.com/soltanianzadeh/STNeuroNet/LICENSE).

-Copyright 2018 the NiftyNet Consortium.

 ### Acknowledgements
+We thank David Feng and Jerome Lecoq from the Allen Institute for providing the ABO data, Saskia de Vries and David Feng from the Allen Institute for useful discussions, and Hao Zhao for the initial implementation of the GUI.